inkcontent/dev-manual/source/cli/usage.rst

   >  yarn global add inkplugin

-Generate INK plugin project:
+Create INK plugin project:
 ++++++++++++++++++++++++++++

-To generate INK plugin project you can simply use ``generate`` command with the name (or path) for the plugin project.
+To create INK plugin project you can simply use ``create`` command with the name (or path) for the plugin project.

 .. code::

-  >  inkplugin generate <Project Name>
+  >  inkplugin create <Project Name>

 It will create directory named ``ink-plugin`` in current directory ``./``, if name (or path) is not provided.